 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
 Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
-This process will be continually reviewed by the SLT.
+This process will be continually reviewed by the DSL.

-The school's procedures for managing allegations of child-on-child abuse are outlined in the Relational Practice.
-Staff will follow these procedures, as well as the procedures outlined in the school's Anti-Bullying Policy and Exclusion Policy, where relevant
+The school's procedures for managing allegations of child-on-child abuse are outlined in the Relationship and Behaviour Policy, Anti-bullying policy and Child on Child Abuse Policy.

-St Augustine of Canterbury RC Primary School, A Voluntary Academy, and the DSLs and SLT will consider:
+St Augustine of Canterbury RC Primary School and Main DSL, Helen Webb, will consider:

-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse
+• the wishes of the victim in terms of how they want to proceed

+- the nature of the alleged incident

+- the ages of the children involved

+- the development stages of the children involved

+- any power imbalance between the children

+- is the incident a one-off or a sustained pattern of abuse

-- are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.
+- are there ongoing risks to the victim, other children, school or college staff

+- contextual safeguarding issues.